Chickaboo/Web-browser/README.md

 # What is planned for the future

-For future updates I have many plans such adding support for downloading files. with that I would probably make or intigrate an exsting antivirus with it to make sure you are not downloading something malicious.
+For future updates I have many plans such adding a download manager. with that I would probably make or intigrate an exsting antivirus with it to make sure you are not downloading something malicious.
 I also may add more customization features, user profiles, Improved error handling, multicore threadingand other performance related thing, and bookmarks.

 # Feel free to make suggestions For future updates.
 Any ideas/code contributions are much appreciated.